vcstools/rosinstall/doc/rosinstall.rst

 The rosinstall package currently contains all modules of rosinstall and rosws.

 there is a vision of splitting out all ROS dependent functionality into a separate tool, to leave a pure multi-vcs tool.
-Thsi split is alread half evident in the modules.
+This split is already half evident in the modules.

 The architecture can be imagined to have 3 layers, on top of the